Cloud Foundry Environment Variables

 LANG

-LANG is required by buildpacks to ensure consistent script load order.
+Required by buildpacks to ensure consistent script load order.

 MEMORY_LIMIT